-Hazard/Constraining Factor Effect at Surveillance Location Present Management actions Factor Location (Y, N or intermittent (I)) Vessel traffic Frequent and predictable car ferry movement at Opua Wharf.
-Frequent and unpredictable recreational boat movement at Opua Marina. Υ planned Wharf at during su schedule unprediction g around Opua Wharf can be through communication with Opua the start of each survey and urvey work to monitor changes to es.
-Marina traffic can be busy and table and will be monitored communication with the operations during the survey.
-Dredging & construction activities No regular dredging in the Marina or entrance channels.
-N/A Cables, pipelines and other hazards to navigation No power cables in the Marina area.
-Y cables ar Idlers to be aware of location of nd sledding and trapping must ese areas.
-Pollution (sewer outfall) No outfalls within the Marina but sewage spills may occur occasionally after heavy rain nd other work may have to be ed until the all-clear is posted.
-Diving related (entanglement) Areas that are publicly accessible are heavily used by anglers and fishing line presents an entanglement hazard.
-Wild oysters are a hazard to exposed skin and diving equipment. Υ and boat arry knives or shears at all times support with standby diver is resent.
-Divers also wear gloves to ster cuts.
+Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Vessel traffic Periodic but predictable for main port, frequent and unpredictable at fishing-boat and recreational berths Y Sampling of main port can be planned through consultation of Port Taranaki shipping movement website and communication with shipping manager at the start of each survey and during survey work to monitor (common) changes to schedules.
+The marina company will also be consulted and traps, etc. deployed to ensure they do not impede vessel movements.
+Dredging and construction activities Regular maintenance dredging and periodic construction activity on the port wharves and marina berths 1 May require that parts of the wharves are not sampled at times when construction is in progress, or that channels sites are not sampled with the sled when dredger is on station, but these periods are usually of limited duration.
+When dredger is working, sampling vessels need to keep clear and not impede its trips out to the spoil ground.
+Cables, pipelines and other hazards to navigation The navigational chart for the port area does not show any cables or pipelines.
+There is an outfall east of the Waiwhakaiho River mouth.
+Y Boat handlers to be aware of location of cables and sledding and trapping must avoid these areas.
+Pollution (sewer outfall) No outfalls within the harbour.
+On open coast high river flows may cause coliform contamination from livestock.
+1 Diving and other work may have to be postponed - Regional Council will be consulted for advice Diving related (entanglement) Areas that are publicly accessible are heavily used by anglers and fishing line presents an entanglement hazard.
+Wild oysters are a hazard to exposed skin and diving equipment.
+Y Divers carry knives or shears at all times and boat support with standby diver is always present.
+Divers also wear gloves to avoid oyster cuts.

-MARINA SECURITY ISSUES
+PORT SECURITY ISSUES